-Viola Lasmana is a doctoral candidate in the Department of English at University of Southern California and a USC Mellon Digital Humanities Fellow.
-Her research interests include American and Indonesian literatures, Southeast Asian American Studies, digital humanities, media studies, theories of the archive, digital pedagogies, and remix culture.
-Her dissertation analyzes post-1965, post-genocide Indonesian/Indonesian-American cultural productions—literature, film, and digital video—and emphasizes how Indonesia’s history and US imperialism across the Pacific are critically intertwined.
-Focusing on works that mobilize poetic resistance and form alternative archives beyond what has been established by the state, the dissertation gestures towards a future of possibilities for transformation, social recovery, and community collaborations.
+Viola Lasmana received her PhD from the Department of English at University of Southern California.
+Her research interests include digital humanities, transpacific studies, American literature, Southeast Asian American Studies, digital pedagogies, and remix culture.
+Her dissertation analyzes post-1965, post-genocide Indonesian/Indonesian-American cultural productions, including literature, film, and digital media and archives.
 Viola’s work can be found in Computers and Composition Online, make/shift: feminisms in motion, Interdisciplinary Humanities, and Visual Anthropology.
-She was recently a 2013-2014 USC Transpacific Studies Graduate Fellow, and currently serves as one of Fembot Collective’s International Consultants on the Fembot Advisory Board (FAB).
+She was a 2013-2014 USC Transpacific Studies Graduate Fellow, a 2015-2017 USC Digital Humanities PhD Fellow, and currently serves as one of Fembot Collective’s International Consultants on the Fembot Advisory Board (FAB).